Hussar: Police hussars in Germany

 In certain German states, notably Rheinpfalz, Mecklenburg-Schwerin and Mecklenburg-Strelitz, hussars were sometimes used as a mounted police force or gendarmerie.
 A rare exception to the usual pattern of German police uniforms were those of the Mecklenburg-Strelitzsche Districts-Husaren.
 This gendarmerie corps retained their 19th century-style uniforms until 1905.

 Current hussar units

 Argentina

 The 'Regimiento Húsares de Pueyrredón' (10th Tank Pueyrredon Hussars Regiment) currently serves as an armoured regiment (10th Tank Cavalry Regiment "Husares de Pueyrredón") of the Argentine Army using its revolution-era full dress uniforms worn during formal parades.

 Bulgaria

-The National Guards Unit of Bulgaria were established as a hussar regiment in 1879, and served as the personal escort of Alexanderi I of Bulgaria.
+The National Guards Unit of Bulgaria were established as a hussar regiment in 1879 and served as the personal escort of Alexander I of Bulgaria.
 In modern times they serve as the president's honor guard and security detail, and carry AK-47s and SKS instead of sabres, worn only by officers assigned to the unit.